 Likewise, God also wants his children to mature, spiritually.
 He doesn’t take pleasure in children that remain at the same level of maturity they were many years ago or even in the year 2013.
 So how shall we take a step further in the year 2014?
 St. Paul exhorts us to follow not just one but 6 powerful steps.

 1. Rejoice in the Lord

 A. The epistle to the church in Philippi was written from a prison cell.
 The author apostle Paul was a prisoner awaiting trial.

-C. The first step to spiritual maturity is to know that God is as real as my circumstances and choosing to rejoice in Him.
+C. The first step to spiritual maturity is to know that God is as real as my circumstances and choose to rejoice in Him.